Podcast: Phil Smith's transfer updates on Defoe, Sanderson, Flint and Batth

 The Roar Podcast!
-Phil Smith provides transfer updates on Jermain Defoe, Dion Sanderson, Aiden Flint and Danny Batth
+Phil Smith provides transfer updates on Jermain Defoe, Dion Sanderson, Aden Flint and Danny Batth

 James Copley and Phil Smith return with another edition of The Roar Podcast.